Michael Fassbender: 2001–2005: Television work

-Mainstream success
+2006–2010: Early film roles

 In 2006, Fassbender played Stelios, a young Spartan warrior, in 300, a fantasy action film directed by Zack Snyder.
 The film was a commercial success.
-In preparation for his role as Provisional Irish Republican Army prisoner Bobby Sands in Steve McQueen's 2008 film Hunger, Fassbender adopted a diet that restricted him to 600 calories a day, weighing 125 lb as Sands.
+In preparation for his role as Provisional Irish Republican Army prisoner Bobby Sands in Steve McQueen's historical drama film Hunger (2008), Fassbender adopted a diet that restricted him to 600 calories a day, weighing 125 lb as Sands.
 Regarded as his breakthrough, his performance earned him the British Independent Film Award.
+Peter Bradshaw film critic of The Guardian wrote, "As Sands, Fassbender gives another ferociously convincing performance and his emaciated appearance is, finally, almost unwatchable."

 One year after his success at the Cannes Film Festival with Hunger, he appeared in two films.
-The first was Quentin Tarantino's Inglourious Basterds, in which he played the British officer Lieutenant Archie Hicox.
-The other film was Fish Tank directed by Andrea Arnold.
+The first was Quentin Tarantino's revisionist World War II comedy-drama Inglourious Basterds, in which he played the British officer Lieutenant Archie Hicox.
+Fassbender acted opposite Brad Pitt, Diane Kruger, Melanie Laurent, and Christoph Waltz.
+Eric Kohn of IndieWire praised the film and its ensemble declaring, "Hell, it's one of the best films of the century.
+The cast is superb".
+The other film was the British drama Fish Tank directed by Andrea Arnold.
+Fassbender plays the boyfriend acting opposite Kierston Wareing as the single mother with two children.
+Ray Bennett of The Hollywood Reporter praised their chemistry and roles writing, "Fassbender and Wareing give honest and open performances as the conflicted adults".
 Both films were critically acclaimed and Fassbender's work in them also well received.

 In 2010, Fassbender appeared as Burke in Jonah Hex, a Western film.
-In an interview at San Diego Comic-Con International, a comic book convention, Fassbender commented of the role: "I kind of developed this character and really pushed it – I'll see how far I pushed it ...
-I had this idea about the character, he’s kind of psychotic, he gets his kicks in perverted ways.
-I didn’t want to make it very obvious or like something you've seen before."
+In an interview at San Diego Comic-Con, a comic book convention, Fassbender commented of the role: "I kind of developed this character and really pushed it – I'll see how far I pushed it ...
+I had this idea about the character, he's kind of psychotic, he gets his kicks in perverted ways.
+I didn't want to make it very obvious or like something you've seen before."
 Hex received predominantly negative reviews.
 Responding to criticism of Jonah Hex in 2011, Fassbender commented: "Pretty awful, was it?
 I haven't seen it myself."
 He portrayed Quintus Dias in Neil Marshall's bloody Roman war-thriller-drama film Centurion, and was cast as Richard Wirth in the Joel Schumacher film Blood Creek alongside Dominic Purcell.
 The story centres on a West Virginia man who comes to terms with his moral qualms and helps his brother wipe out a family that had been protecting a Nazi occultist and who had kept his brother captive for him to feed off for years.